hund030/TeamsFx_Wiki_review/How-to-configure-Tab-capability-within-your-Teams-app.md

     ?
 Teams Toolkit: Select the capability of your app: Tab ?
 Teams Toolkit: Are you developing with SPFx?: No ?
-Teams Toolkit: Teams Toolkit will generate the following files (existing files with duplicated names will be overwritten), would you like to proceed? teamsfx/
+Teams Toolkit: Teams Toolkit will generate the following files (existing files with duplicated names will be overwritten), would you like to proceed? infra/
-        - app.yml
-        - .env.dev
-        - settings.json
-      infra/
         - azure.bicep
         - azure.parameters.json
+      env/
+        - .env.dev
+      teamsapp.yml
     : Yes
     ```
-1. Manually merge the content in `infra` and `teamsfx` folder with yours.
+1. Manually merge the content in `infra`, `env` folder and `teamsapp.yml` file with yours.
     Here is a sample project for reference.
 [Hello World Bot with Tab](https://github.com/OfficeDev/TeamsFx-Samples/tree/v3/hello-world-bot-with-tab).

 1. Run `Teams: Provision in the cloud` command in Visual Studio Code to apply the bicep to Azure.